 This article was written by Jack Zerby

 Walter Anton (“Wally”) Berger, whose hitting for power and average and steady center field play sparkled for 1930s Boston Braves clubs that had few other bright spots, set rookie home run and runs batted in standards that stood for decades.
-Until Cody Bellinger of the Dodgers broke it in 2017 and Pete Alonso of the Mets bumped it up again in homer-happy 2019, Berger and Frank Robinson (1956) shared the National League record for home runs by a rookie with 38.
+Until it was broken twice in the 2010s decade, Berger and Frank Robinson (1956) shared the National League record for home runs by a rookie with 38.

 The righthand-hitting “lanky, raw-boned, blond giant” (six-foot-two, 198 pounds), as Harold Kaese characterized Berger in The Boston Braves, was a fixture in early All-Star Games.
 He played all nine innings for the losing National League squad in the inaugural 1933 game, was a National League starter again in 1934, and was selected for the National League team in 1935 and 1936, when he didn’t get into the game.
 His stature as an “all-time Brave” despite toiling for the club during seven-plus seasons when fourth place was the best National League finish they could muster, is evident in his selection as an outfielder on several All-Century Team rosters for the combined Boston, Milwaukee, and Atlanta franchises and by Bill James as the best centerfielder ever to play for Hall of Fame manager Bill McKechnie, his only skipper in Boston (1930-37).
 Berger hit the most home runs (105) in Braves Field by any player in history, and the 190 home runs he hit as a Brave are a Boston NL franchise record.

 Wally Berger was born in Chicago to Anton and Hedwig (“Hattie”) Steinke Berger, German immigrants, on October 10, 1905.
 He was the oldest of three children, with a brother and a sister.